skypher/disclosure/README.md

 Again, the 500D chess scenario prevails.

-## Conclusion
+## Conspiracies and conclusions

 The trust paradox continues.
 We may never truly know if there are any "good guys."
 The Alien Intervention Table is mostly grim.
 Full disclosure is our best shot at discerning the good from the bad.
 As time goes on and disclosure probably continues, aliens and their technology will be ever more at the forefront of public awareness.
 The risk for hysteria increases, unless of course the government has reason not to care about panic: maybe we are all going to be dead soon, anyway.
 Maybe they have good news, but want to hold back on the good news because they want to run a psyop first.
 I do not like the prospects considering the frequency of alien abductions and mutilation reports.

 Approximately 3.7 million Americans claim to have experienced alien abduction.
 See https://www.psychologytoday.com/us/blog/sleepless-in-america/201709/alien-abduction-part-ii.
 Many people have little or no interest in science fiction or do not see "grey alien" imagery on a regular basis.
 Why are so many reporting the archetypal grey alien frequently?
 Are alien dreams or alien visions during sleep paralysis really that common?
 Are hundreds of thousands of people getting rich from abduction stories?
 Is there a reason why the government has not looked into this phenomena?
 One would think that such mass hallucinations, or at least the suggestion of millions taken against their will by an unknown force, would warrant a government investigation.
 Can any person be abducted because of insufficient defenses?
 Are space thugs allowed to operate here?
 Is there any truth to some of the Majestic 12 documents?
 See http://majesticdocuments.com/documents/pre1948.php.
 Are the conspiracists are correct in that we cannot do anything about the space thugs due to an "unholy alliance?"
 Maybe the disclosure narrative prefers to skip over not just skeletons in the closet, but mass graves, as these unfilled, white rabbit holes may well descend into places darker than most can handle.
 Hypothetically, malevolent aliens would occasionally play nice to continue evil deeds.
 Abusive relationships tend to work out that way.

+Because disclosure is a very important current event, and the government knows more than they tell, we should be on the lookout for parallels with other current events.
+The Epstein/pedogate thing is big news.
+If the public begins to believe the world elite are/were engaged in evil rituals, considering these people were very important decision makers, maybe they had reasons to take calculated risks in the depths of a known pedophile's tropical island?
+If I was an evil alien interested in subverting populations, I may be inclined to add my own "special effects" beyond a billionaire's cavernous special effects budget.
+I could convince the world's elite of just about anything!

+Hell, if I like chess games, I may even play both sides.
+Indeed, the Q movement is a mysterious and powerful influence.

+What did Q post (#918) on March 10, 2018 at 2:05:58 PM EST?

+> You are learning.
+> How many coincidences before it becomes mathematically impossible?
+> Wait until you learn who has been talking to you here.
+> Q

+Where was Q before the NSA's mass surveillance program?
+Allowing kids to get raped before deciding to act?
+Surely, Q would nipped this pedogate thing in the bud or prevented him from getting away with it the first time.
+Maybe allowing countless instances of child rape (and who knows what else) for years was all part of Q's plan.
+If Q is a source for global good, why does Q not denounce American exceptionalism or associations with Trump, who has and will make mistakes?

+Here is the tie-in.
+As crazy at it sounds, Q or an official government source could say, "Q = aliens."
+Q is already associated with alien intervention (check Twitter hashtags).
+The people will not know what to believe.
+How convenient for aliens and the corrupt!
+Then any time our rights are subverted, we have no recourse.
+This is perfectly consistent with the above hypothetical vulnerability examples.
+We will never know what to believe!

 In any case, reliable information is imperative for individual survival.
 The public continues to be fed baloney.
+We are accustomed to binary, good-cop, bad-cop thinking, when life often has many layers.
 If you are going to drip information to prevent hysteria, each drip must be true.
 Everything needs to add up; past, present, and future.
 Otherwise, it all looks like one big psyop or suspiciously careless management of what portends to be the most significant event in human history.
 If you have been working with aliens but are being fucked with, come out and say so.
 The Earth is in bad shape.
 Our financial systems may well be on the brink of collapse.
 A "mass novelty event," sooner than later, based on the full truth, may be our best play.

 My fellow Americans, join me in ignorance: behold the heavens (or hells – to be determined) through our great nation's lens of plausible deniability, history of deception, and preservation of special interests.
 While the government appreciates your tax dollars, they also believe you are too stupid to see, or at least question, the bullshit disclosure narrative.

----

-*This is a work in progress with more changes to be made.*

-TODO: review reliable crop analysis further.

-TODO: check for any consistencies with crop circle message vs. government acting soon after.

-TODO: look for further connections between Q and phenomena.

 ---